dstroot/my-hugo-blog/content/post/1791-we-did-not-see-this-coming.md

 **Individual Rights**

 Those with the individual rights viewpoint believe the amendment gives every citizen the right to own guns, free of federal regulations, to protect themselves in the face of danger.
 The individualists believe the amendment's militia clause was never meant to restrict each citizen's rights to bear arms.
+Note that there is not a single word about an individual’s right to a gun for self-defense or recreation in Madison’s notes from the Constitutional Convention.

 **The Supreme Court's View**